scroll-tech/scroll/contracts/docs/apis/L2ERC1155Gateway.md

 event WithdrawERC1155(address indexed l1Token, address indexed l2Token, address indexed from, address to, uint256 tokenId, uint256 amount)
 ```

-Emitted when the ERC1155 NFT is transfered to gateway on layer 2.
+Emitted when the ERC1155 NFT is transferred to gateway on layer 2.